focustree/starknet.dart/contracts/lib/cairo_contracts/README.md

 pip install openzeppelin-cairo-contracts
 ```

+> ⚠️ Warning! ⚠️
+Installing directly the `main` branch may contain incomplete or breaking implementations, download [official releases](https://github.com/OpenZeppelin/cairo-contracts/releases/) only.

 ### Use a basic preset

 Presets are ready-to-use contracts that you can deploy right away.
 They also serve as examples of how to use library modules.
-[Read more about presets](https://docs.openzeppelin.com/contracts-cairo/0.5.1/extensibility#presets).
+[Read more about presets](https://docs.openzeppelin.com/contracts-cairo/0.6.1/extensibility#presets).

 ```cairo
 // contracts/MyToken.cairo